karatelabs/karate/karate-core/README.md

 android| `-` | -android uiautomator | `-input[name=someName]`

 ## Wildcard Locators
-The "`{`" and "`{^`" locator-prefixes are designed to make finding an HTML element by *text content* super-easy.
-You will typically also match against a specific HTML tag (which is faster at run-time), but even if you use "`*`" to match *any* tag, you are selecting based on what the user *sees on the page*.
+The "`{}`" and "`{^}`" locator-prefixes are designed to make finding an HTML element by *text content* super-easy.
+You will typically also match against a specific HTML tag (which is preferred, and faster at run-time).
+But even if you use "`{*}`" (or "`{}`" which is the equivalent short-cut) to match *any* tag, you are selecting based on what the user *sees on the page*.

 Whe you use CSS and XPath, you need to understand the internal CSS class-names and XPath structure of the page.
-But when you use the visible text-content - for example the text within a `<button>` or hyperlink (`<a>`), performing a "selection" - can be far easier.
+But when you use the visible text-content, for example the text within a `<button>` or hyperlink (`<a>`) - performing a "selection" can be far easier.
 And this kind of locator is likely to be more stable and resistant to cosmetic changes to the underlying HTML.

+You have the option to adjust the "scope" of the match, and here are examples:

 Locator | Description
 ------- | -----------